ayechanst/speedrun-eth-guide/dex-guide.md

 <details markdown='1'><summary>🦉 Guiding Questions</summary>

 Part 1: Getting Reservese 🏦
 1. How do we ensure the sender isn't sending 0 ETH?
 2. We need to calculate the ratio of ETH and $BAL after the liquidity provider sends ETH, what variables do we need?
 It's similar to the previous section.
 What was that operation we performed on `ethReserve` to make sure we were getting the balance *before* the `msg.value` went through?
 We need to do that again for the same reason.
-3. What other asset do we need and how do we get it's balance in this contract?
+3. What other asset do we need to declare a reserve for and how do we get it's balance in this contract?

+- [ ] Do you have reserves of both assets?

 Part 2: Performing Calculations 🤖
 > What are we calculating again?
-Oh yeah, how many tokens the sender is depositing according to how much ETH they're depositing, and how much ETH they are depositing.
-We want their ETH deposit to also deposit a proportional amount of tokens.
+Oh yeah, for however much ETH the user is depositing, we want them to also deposit an equal amount of tokens.
+Let's make a reusable equation where we can swap out a value and get an output of the ETH and $BAL the user will be depositing, named `tokenDeposit` and `liquidityMinted`.
+5. How do we calculate how many tokens the user needs to deposit?
+You multiply the value the user sends through by reserves of the units we want as an output.
+Then we divide by `ethReserve` and add 1 the the whole result.
+6. Now for `liquidityMinted` use the same equation but replace `tokenReserve` with `totalLiquidity`, so that we are multiplying in the numerator by the units we want.

+Part 3: Updating, Transferring, Emitting, and Returning 🎀
+7. Now that the DEX has more assests, should we update our two global variables?
+How do we update `liquidity`?
-1. How do we calculate how many tokens
+8. How do we update `totalLiquidity`?
+9. The user already sent deposited their ETH, but they still have to deposit their tokens.
+How do we require a token transfer from them?
+10. We just completed something important, which event should we emit?
+11. What should the last line of the function (look at the function signature).

 <details markdown='1'><summary>👩🏽‍🏫 Solution Code </summary>